JohnMichaelWalker/eks-lab/README.md

 TODO: Also, register a domain with Route53

+TODO: Also, created a DNS record Type A that points at my Load Balancer (This isn't going to work long term, temporary)

 ## Making changes
 Terraform apply will automatically be ran on any changes that are merged to main.